putnik/skill-homeassistant/README.md

 ## TODO
  * Script intents processing
- * New intent for opening/closing cover entities
  * New intent for locking/unlocking lock entities (with added security?)
  * New intent to handle multimedia/kodi
- * Fix code style to enable as much as possible pylint checks
+ * Add feedback to `cover` handling, to check if (for example) the garage door is really closed

 ## In Development
- * A lot of small stuffs
+ * A lot of small stuff

 ## Contribution
 Wanna contribute?
 Please, check development [README.md](./test/README.md)